GSA/digitalgov.gov/front-end/headings.md

 ## Are you using accurate headings on your page?

-### Why it's important
-Abby is blind and uses a screen reader to navigate the web.
+**Why it's important:** Abby is blind and uses a screen reader to navigate the web.
 She hears an outline of the page's main ideas, then backtracks to read the parts she's most interested in.

 ### Steps to take
 - Headings briefly describe the section it introduces.
 Headings represent an outline of the content.